Mahmoudz/Porto/README.md

 <a id="Layers-Overview"></a>
 ## Layers Overview

-At its core Porto consists of 2 layers "folders" `Containers` & `Ship`.
+**Porto** is composed of two layers: "Containers" and "Ship".

 - **The Containers layer** holds all your application business logic code.
-- **The Ship layer** holds the infrastructure code (your shared code between all Containers).
+- **The Ship layer** holds the infrastructure code (shared code between all Containers).

-These layers can be created anywhere inside any framework of choice.

-*(Example: in Laravel or Rails they can be created in the `app/` directory or in a new `src/` directory at the root.)*
+These layers can be created anywhere inside any framework of your choice.
+For example, in Laravel or Rails, they can be created in the `app/` directory or in a new `src/` directory at the root.

+By separating your application code into these two layers, **Porto** allows you to keep your business logic separate from your infrastructure code, making it easier to maintain and update your application over time.
+The Containers layer contains all of your application-specific code, while the Ship layer contains shared code that can be used across multiple Containers.

+This separation of concerns also allows you to easily scale your application by adding or removing Containers as needed, without affecting the underlying infrastructure code.
+With **Porto**, you can create a scalable and maintainable software architecture that can adapt to your changing needs over time.